 I start the interview with the thoughts of a regular teenager who loves being independent; she is the girl next door who loves her family and friends dearly.

-Its interesting to know from Medhjaa that her mother who is the most influential person in her life, has raised her to be a self reliant and respectful young lady who is well aware of the realities of life.
+It is interesting to know from Medhjaa that her mother, who is the most influential person in her life, has raised her to be a self – reliant and respectful young lady, well aware of the realities of life.
 She says, “I do my dishes on my own and clean my room, the most important thing for me is to be completely independent.”

+In between sips of fresh mint soda, a recipe derived from her paternal grandmother we dissect the genre of today’s life and challenges.
 The 19-year-old Medhjaa describes and recalls her fondest memory of Udaipur and Jammu, both being her maternal and paternal homes.
-She recalls how her Nana (Maharana Sahib Mahendra Singh Udaipur – Mewar) had this bed, which had a little space above.
-Where Medhjaa and her cousins used to do somersaults and backflips and fall on her nana’s lap.
-She adds that she and her Dada used to go and feed the chickens and the cows and make friends in their village in Jammu.
-The conversation continues with Medhja recalling how her grandparent’s narrated stories of historical importance with such ease.
-Each of them staying with her even today.
+She recalls how her Nana (Maharana Saheb Mahendra Singh Udaipur – Mewar) had this bed, which had a little space above, where Medhjaa and her cousins used to do somersaults and back flips from, and fall onto her Nana’s lap.
+She adds that she and her Dada (Thakur Divakar Singh) used to go and feed the chickens and the cows and make friends in their village in Jammu.
+The conversation continues with Medhjaa recalling how her grandparent’s narrated stories of historical importance with such ease, each of them staying with her even today.

-‘School will always remain my second home.
+She adds, “school will always remain my second home.
 It is the one place that taught me to be myself, find my individuality and also discover world cultures, beside my own.”

 She talks of a career to pursue, a life to live in modern India, with a constant link to her rich culture and part.
-And I instantly know that wherever she goes and whatever she does, a bit of Udaipur and Jammu will be with her forever.
+I instantly know that wherever she goes and whatever she does, a bit of Udaipur and Jammu will be with her forever.